 6th Step to Human Performance Improvement

-This is it.
-The last step to human performance improvement.
-You need to trend performance and continuously improve.
-That makes this the never-ending step.
+The last step to human performance improvement is trending performance and continuously improving.
+That makes this a never-ending step (continuous improvement).

 You might think this step is the easiest.
 That trending and making improvements is something that everyone understands.
-But, as in almost every other step we’ve described above, there are advanced techniques that you need to apply to get the most from this step.
+But, as in almost every other step we’ve described above, there are advanced techniques that you need to apply to achieve world-class performance.

 Instead of describing all the details of trending and continuous improvement, we will refer you to a book: